James Edgar Engle

-Sergeant James Edgar Engle (1844 to November 19, 1897) was an American soldier who fought in the American Civil War.
+Sergeant James Edgar Engle (c.
+1844 to November 19, 1897) was an American soldier who fought in the American Civil War.
 Engle received the country's highest award for bravery during combat, the Medal of Honor, for his action during the Bermuda Hundred Campaign in Virginia on 18 May 1864.
 He was honored with the award on 17 December 1896.

 Biography

-Engle was born in Chester, Pennsylvania in 1844.
+Engle was born in Chester, Pennsylvania in about 1844.
 He enlisted in the 97th Pennsylvania Infantry.
 He died on 19 November 1897 and his remains are interred at the Arlington National Cemetery in Virginia.